JakeCalderon/DefuseTheBomb/README.md

-This is our final project
+This is our awesome final project

 Jake, Declan, and Chevaughn